 Specialist Diploma in Seismic Engineering

-Using your specialist knowledge of seismic design you will be asked to prepare a design appraisal with appropriate sketches indicating two distinct and viable solutions for the proposed structure and the effects of a load on that structure.
-You will be required to carry out design checks on key members of the proposed scheme.
+- Prepare a design appraisal with appropriate sketches, indicating two distinct and viable solutions for the proposed structure and the effects of a load on that structure

 Applications for the Specialist Diplomas are accepted throughout the year.
 Please complete the Seismic application form

-if you would like to apply for the next examination on Thursday 4 January 2018.
+if you would like to apply for the next examination in January 2019.

-A sample question and the 2017 papers can be found on the following links:
+A sample question and the past papers can be found on the following links:

 1. What qualifications do I need to sit the Specialist Diploma?